Fudan-iGEM/2025-wiki/pages/design.md

 #### Inspiration and Background

 The earliest description of multicellularity in yeast was reported by Ratcliff et al.[^24], which served as the primary inspiration for our project.
 In that seminal study, *Saccharomyces cerevisiae* (strain Y55) was subjected to gravity-based selection, favoring cells with a rapid sedimentation phenotype.
-Multicellular aggregates were observed after just 60 [transfers](/experiments/#grape-yeast-settling-selection).
+Multicellular clusters were observed after just 60 [transfers](/experiments/#grape-yeast-settling-selection).

 Subsequent reports have revealed a strong correlation between this emergent multicellularity and the loss-of-function of the *ACE2* gene.
 Furthermore, during the process of directed evolution, it was consistently observed that diploid yeast rapidly evolve to become tetraploid.[^9]